Posted by Todd Smith

 Let’s look at 10 things you can do to enhance your online brand:

 1. Create a Personal Website—You can control what people find when searching your name or you can leave it up to the search engines.
-If you don’t currently have a website, then I would suggest creating a simple one page website.
-I made the decision in 1999 to take control of my online brand when I set up my one page website at toddsmith.net.
-You can buy your domain name for $7.49 and use a free template to create your own website or blog.
+If you don’t currently have a website, then I would suggest creating a simple one-page website.
+I made the decision in 1999 to take control of my online brand when I set up my one-page website at toddsmith.net.
+You can buy your domain name at a low cost and use a free template to create your own website or blog.

-2. Join Facebook—More than 500 million people are now on Facebook.
+2. Join Facebook—Almost 3 billion people are now on Facebook.
 It offers more opportunities for networking and building relationships than any other website.
-If you want to promote a business, blog or non-profit organization, you can also create a Fan Page in addition to your individual profile.
+If you want to promote a business, blog, or non-profit organization, you can also create a fan page in addition to your individual profile.
 Facebook is a powerful way to connect with people and enhance your online brand if you use it wisely.

-3. Create a LinkedIn Profile—More than 55 million professionals use LinkedIn to make connections and exchange information, ideas and opportunities.
+3. Create a LinkedIn Profile—More than 900 million professionals use LinkedIn to make connections and exchange information, ideas, and opportunities.
 If you are a professional and you don’t have an account with LinkedIn, you will certainly run the risk of appearing to be out of touch.
 If you are unfamiliar with LinkedIn, take a look at my LinkedIn profile for an example.

 4. Consider Twitter—Depending on your line of work, you may want to consider getting an account with Twitter.
 To determine if it makes sense for you, look at what your competitors are doing.

 5. Get an Avatar— Your avatar is a photo of you that follows you from site to site, appearing beside your name when you do things like comment or post on a blog.
 You can see an example if you look at any of my comments posted below my blog posts.